ConPaaS-team/conpaas/docs/installation.rst

 Frontend installation
 =====================
-As for the Director, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy) are supported, and no external APT repository should be enabled.
+As for the Director, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy), and Ubuntu versions 12.04 (Precise Pangolin) and 14.04 (Trusty Tahr) are officially supported, and no external APT repository should be enabled.
 In a typical setup Director and Frontend are installed on the same host, but such does not need to be the case.